-IT Services is proud to partner with R4 and the Office of Sustainability for Spring Shred Fest!
+IT Services is proud to partner with R4 and the Office of Sustainability for the Fall Shred Fest!
+Additionally, the University of Chicago is excited to announce its participation in Cybersecurity Awareness Month, an annual initiative aimed at promoting awareness and education in cybersecurity.

 Enjoy a free taco dinner and giveaways when you stop by!